-Interface Design is one of the most important components of any on-line product.
-The Interface style is always dictated by main logical patterns of the product.
-Convenient and easy-to-use interface often helps the product to perform better.
+Interface Design is one of the most important components of any online product.
+The Interface style is always dictated by the main logical patterns of the product.
+A convenient and easy-to-use interface often helps the product to perform better, especially in digital banking solutions.

 Interface design influences: